Earlobe repair surgery or Lobuloplasty.

 For mild to moderate stretching of the earlobe, placement of dermal filler to plump up the earlobe and help reduce the size of the hole in the ear from dragging.

 Earlobe reduction is performed for people who have big earlobes naturally, or more commonly, earlobes become enlarged as part of the natural ageing process.
-(The earlobes and nose continue to grow) With the progression of time, the nose tip can droop down, and the earlobes elongated can be particularly aging in some people.
+(The earlobes and nose continue to grow) With time progression, the nose tip can droop down, and the earlobes elongated can be particularly aging in some people.
 Our doctors can correct a nose tip droop with dermal fillers, and elongated earlobes can be reduced with surgery.

 Earlobe repair surgery for split earlobes.